Lincolnshire Community and Voluntary Service

 Individuals can approach LCVS directly for support.
 Other agencies such as housing providers are also able to refer people who may benefit.

 The Next Steps project was launched in 2016 by Lincolnshire Community and Voluntary Service (LCVS), with funding from a Lloyds Bank Foundation Enable grant.

-Lloyds Bank Foundation has now awarded further support via its Invest scheme to allow LCVS to continue to keep the project going for a further three years.
+Lloyds Bank Foundation has now awarded further support via its Invest scheme to allow LCVS to continue to keep the project going for a further year.